Admissions and Academic Program Procedures

 Graduate Assistantship Permissible Schedules

 Graduate students enrolled in a full-time academic program may enroll in no more than sixteen credit hours of coursework during any regular semester and nine credit hours during the summer session, except for those students enrolled in the eighteen-credit-hour MBA core semester.
 Graduate students who are employed by the university as graduate instructors, teaching fellows, or graduate teaching and research assistants may not exceed a total of eighteen credit hours during a regular semester or nine credit hours for the summer session of combined coursework and employment assignment.
 The credit-hour equivalent for graduate teaching appointments varies according to how many hours the student teaches.
 The chart below outlines permissible schedules for graduate instructors, teaching fellows, and graduate teaching and research assistants.
 The “appointment” column indicates the level of employment assigned to a graduate student.
-A 0.25 FTE, full time equivalent, appointment requires approximately ten hours per week of effort; a 0.375 FTE appointment requires approximately fifteen hours per week of effort; a 0.50 FTE appointment requires approximately twenty hours per week of effort; and a 0.75 FTE appointment requires approximately thirty hours per week of effort.
+A 0.25 FTE, full time equivalent, appointment requires approximately ten hours per week of effort; a 0.50 FTE appointment requires approximately twenty hours per week of effort; and a 0.75 FTE appointment requires approximately thirty hours per week of effort.
 Graduate instructors accept the responsibilities of a full-time position that requires forty hours per week of effort.
 The time commitment of each teaching fellow varies.
 The “credit hours of coursework” columns indicate the maximum number of academic credit hours in which a student with a particular appointment may enroll during a semester or summer session.

 Credit Hours of Coursework